iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

         git checkout my-branch
 ```

-Note that DVC doesn't checkout the new branch.
-You can one or more branches from
+Note that DVC doesn't switch into the new branch.
+You can create one or more branches from
 existing experiments, and switch into any one manually like this:

 ```dvc